 Code D. Property distributions.
 Reduce the basis of your stock (as explained on page 2) by these distributions.
+This amount will include any amounts included in income with respect to new clean renewable energy, qualified energy conservation, qualified forestry conservation, or (for bonds issued after October 3, 2008) gualified zone academy bonds.
 If these distributions exceed the basis of your stock, the excess is treated as capital gain from the sale or exchange of property and is reported on Schedule D (Form 1040).